mcneel/help-docs/_en/flamingo/5/help/select-color.md

 1. Drag the marker vertically in the inner square to define the brightness value.

 ##### Set in the Hue, Sat, Val boxes
-<--!
-TODO: There is an error in the next sentence, but I'm not sure how to resolve it correctly. -->
-1. Hue is a color's hue corresponds to its visible wavelength of light.
-Hue is measured in degrees from 0 to 359, which correspond roughly with a rainbow's hues in 60 degree increments: red, orange, yellow, green, blue, and violet.
+1. Hue is measured in degrees from 0 to 359, which correspond roughly with a rainbow's hues set around a circle in 60 degree increments: red, orange, yellow, green, blue, and violet.
+Select the base hue that the Saturation and Value will combine to create the final color.
 1. Saturation refers to the color's intensity on a 0 to 100 scale.
 A saturation of 0 produces a neutral gray color that varies from black to white depending on the color's brightness.
 The hue has no effect on a color with a saturation component of 0.
 A saturation of 100 produces that hue's most intense shade.
 1. Value refers to the perceived amount of light value (or white) in the color.
 The Value component varies between 0 and 100.
 Value is also sometimes referred to as luminance or brightness.